How are your resolutions coming along? Still on track? Good for you!

 These goals are great but when you say healthier, does it mean lose weight?
 Or does it mean you’ll be illness-free?
 Happiness and financial security are also vague.
 For example, financial security can range from being debt-free to becoming a billionaire.
 You’re setting yourself up to fail when your goals are unclear.

 Do this instead: Be very specific!
 Establish not only your goals but a list of tasks that will help you accomplish them.
 For example, instead of “I will be healthier”, write down “Lose 20 pounds in six months.”
-Then, write down specific actions like walking outside for 30 minutes, eating three servings of leafy vegetables or drinking 1-2 liters of water a day.
+Then, write down specific actions like walking outside for 30 minutes and eating three servings of leafy vegetables or drinking 1-2 liters of water a day.
 Monitor your progress periodically (like say, every month) to see if you’re nearing your goal.
 Adjust your list depending on your progress.

-Problem 2: Your resolutions are negative
+Problem 2: Making negative resolutions

 Resolutions that start with “I will not…” are almost impossible to accomplish.
 These place too much focus on the problem, instead of solutions.
 Plus, to change a bad habit, you essentially have to create a new one.
 So instead of “I will not”, you should make “I will” resolutions to be more effective.
+For example, “I will not be a couch potato” should be “I will get more exercise”.

 Here are three steps to establish a new habit: